swirl-lady/auth0-assistant0/README.md

 ## Author

-This project is built by [Deepu K Sasidharan](https://github.com/deepu105).
+This project is built by [Deepu K Sasidharan](https://github.com/deepu105) and other contributors.